Skip to main content

 as Adults

-Learn about some disorders that some of the adults are living with:
+Learn about some of the disorders that our recipients are living with:

 • Neurofibromatosis type 2 (NF2) is a disorder that causes noncancerous tumors to grow in the nervous system.
 Most individuals develop tumors called vestibular schwannomas or acoustic neuromas that grow on the hearing and balance nerves in the brain.